Pandaroses/doubletapp/notes/nea.typ

   [High]
 )

-after testing, xoshiro256+ has provided the best results, in terms of speed and simplicity of implementation, while still providing a high degree of randomness, and a large cycle length, which is important for a game such as DoubleTapp, where we want to ensure that the game is fair and that the same seed will not be repeated for a long time.
+after testing, xoshiro256+ has provided the best results, in terms of speed and simplicity of implementation, while still providing a high degree of randomness, and a large cycle length, which is important for a game such as DoubleTapp, where we want to ensure that the game is fair and that the same seed will not be repeated for a long time. additionally the math behind Xoshiro is layered in complexity, and really interesting, which has led me to want to implement it

 === Statistics(anti-cheat)